 SBNM 5780 – Measuring Outcomes and Assessment

-Planned and major gifts fundraising will be explored within the context of the estate planning and philanthropic major giving options for individuals.
-The course will include not only the more technical description of giving vehicles (e.g., charitable gift annuities, charitable remainder unitrusts, and charitable lead trusts) but will concentrate on the marketing aspects of a planned and major gift program (e.g., donor motivation, targeting prospects, volunteer roles, and program planning).
+Planned giving will be explored within the context of the estate planning and philanthropic giving options for individuals.
+This course will include not only the more technical description of giving vehicles (e.g., charitable gift annuities, charitable remainder unitrusts, and charitable lead trusts) but will concentrate on the marketing and management aspects of a planned giving program.

 This course examines the assessment of effectiveness against service delivery objectives.
 The course uses the logic model and other theoretical models to better understand the outcomes and assessment process.
 Case studies will highlight evaluation issues for improved organizational performance.
 Prerequisite: Any SBNM course.
 This may not be the first course in the SBNM academic program.